Exclusive: Blackstone in talks to buy majority stake in key Thomson Reuters unit - sources

-LONDON (Reuters) - U.S. private equity firm Blackstone Group LP (BX.N) is in advanced talks to buy an approximate 55 percent stake in the Financial and Risk business of Thomson Reuters Corp (TRI.N) (TRI.TO), a deal that would value the unit at about $20 billion including debt, three sources familiar with the matter said on Monday.
+LONDON (Reuters) - U.S. private equity firm Blackstone Group LP (BX.N) is in advanced talks to buy a stake of about 55 percent in Thomson Reuters Corp’s (TRI.N) (TRI.TO) Financial and Risk business, a deal that would value the unit at around $20 billion including debt, according to three sources familiar with the matter.

 Thomson Reuters’ board, the sources said, is expected to meet on Tuesday to discuss Blackstone’s offer for the F&R business, which supplies news, data and analytics to banks and investment houses around the world.
 The unit contributes more than half of Thomson Reuters’ annual revenues.

-Under the terms of the Blackstone offer, Thomson Reuters would retain a 45 percent stake in the F&R business as part of a partnership with the U.S. buyout firm, according to the sources.
+Under the terms of the proposed deal, Thomson Reuters would retain a 45 percent stake in the F&R business as part of a partnership with the U.S. buyout firm, according to the sources.

-The deal would be structured to pay more than $17 billion to Thomson Reuters, for a unit with an enterprise value of about $20 billion, two of the sources said.
+The deal would be structured to pay more than $17 billion to Thomson Reuters, for a unit with an enterprise value - a measure of total value that includes equity and debt - of about $20 billion, two of the sources said.
 That $17 billion would include about $4 billion in cash from Blackstone and about $13 billion financed by new debt taken on by the new F&R partnership, the sources said.

 Thomson Reuters said in a statement late on Monday that “it is in advanced discussions with Blackstone regarding a potential partnership in its F&R business.”
 The company gave no more details.
 A spokeswoman for Blackstone declined to comment.

+The sources cautioned that a deal had not been finalized and could still fall apart.
+They declined to be identified because the negotiations are confidential.

-Thomson Reuters’ New York-listed shares surged more than 10 percent in pre-market trading to around $48 on Tuesday, ranking it among the top five percentage gainers before the bell.
-Blackstone shares were down just over 1 percent in light volume.
+Thomson Reuters’ New York-listed shares were up 8.5 percent at 1715 GMT, touching their highest level since October, while Blackstone shares were down 1.9 percent.

-If the board agrees to a deal with Blackstone, it would represent the biggest shake-up of Thomson Reuters since it was formed a decade ago by Thomson Corp’s acquisition of Reuters Group Plc.
+If the board agrees to a deal with Blackstone, it would represent the biggest shake-up of Thomson Reuters since it was formed a decade ago by Thomson Corp’s acquisition of Reuters Group.
 Canada’s Thomson bought London-based Reuters for 8.7 billion pounds in 2008, worth $17 billion at the exchange rate at the time.

 Reuters was unable to determine who would lead the new division.

-Thomson Reuters would hold on to its international news service, Reuters, along with its Legal and Tax and Accounting divisions.
-Reuters is expected to continue to supply news to F&R’s flagship desktop product, Eikon, as well as to other products, though the details of the arrangement could not be determined.
+Thomson Reuters would hold on to its Legal and Tax and Accounting divisions as well as its international news service, Reuters News, which supplies news to F&R’s flagship desktop software product Eikon, the three sources said.

-The sources cautioned that a deal had not been finalised and could still fall apart.
-They declined to be identified because the negotiations are confidential.
+As part of its offer, Blackstone has said the new F&R company would make annual payments of $325 million for 30 years to Reuters News to safeguard that business’s growth prospects, according to two of the sources.

+The level of the proposed payments would amount to almost $10 billion over three decades, the sources added.

 It is unclear how the proposed deal would be viewed by trustees of the Thomson Reuters Founders Share Co, which was set up to oversee Reuters’ editorial independence when the company was first publicly listed in the 1980s.